yguitton/training-material/topics/admin/tutorials/s3_bucket/tutorial.md

 {: .hands_on}

 # Conclusion
-Here you are all set and once your Pull Request is merged you'll soon be able to see your bucket in the data libraries.
+Here you are all set and once your Pull Request is merged you'll soon be able to see your bucket in **upload data**, **Choose remote files**, and then search for your bucket label !